ELELAB/cancermuts/docs/tutorial.md

 ```
 The keys of the dictionaries should be the options supported by the dbPTM datasource (see `cancermuts.datasources.dbPTM._ptm_types`).

-Once the object is created we can add the position properties to our sequence
+Once the object is created we can add the sequence properties to our sequence
 object.
 The dbPTM datasource currently supports the following PTM annotations: